 Case Study Continued: Patents as a Marketing Tool

 In this case, the company is relying on a perception that holding an extensive patent portfolio signifies that it is a leader in innovation.
-As such, its patent holdings have become messaging tools to enhance the value of the Mercedes trademarks and brands.
-This is an interesting twist in an IP strategy.
+As such, its patent holdings have become messaging tools to enhance the value of the Mercedes trademark and brand.
+This is an interesting twist on an IP strategy.